algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 - Goals:
   - Jason's primary goal is to experience Pac-Man on his Tandy 1000, as it's a system he holds dear to his heart.
-  - He seeks a version of Pac-Man that is optimized for the [^2]Tandy 1000's hardware and provides an authentic 80s computing experience.
+  - He seeks a version of Pac-Man that is optimized for the Tandy 1000's[^2] hardware and provides an authentic 80s computing experience.

 - Challenges:
   - Ensuring that the Pac-Man clone is compatible with the Tandy 1000's specific hardware configurations and limitations.